-Test driving the new Panamera: world premiere at the Icons of Porsche festival in Dubai
+Test Driving The New Panamera: World Premiere At The Icons Of Porsche Festival In Dubai

+▪ New active chassis with wide-ranging additional functions optionalNew display and control concept.

-(MENAFN- Gambit Communications HQ) A few months before its premiere at the Icons of Porsche festival in Dubai, the new Porsche Panamera is undergoing final test drives in Barcelona.
-The main focus of these tests is the powertrain, which includes a new Porsche Doppelkupplung (PDK), and the newly developed chassis with active damper control.
+A few months before its premiere at the Icons of Porsche festival in Dubai, the new Porsche Panamera is undergoing final test drives in Barcelona.
+The main foof these tests is the powertrain, which includes a new Porsche Doppelkupplung (PDK), and the newly developed chassis with active damper control.

 Stuttgart/Dubai.
 Shortly before its launch, the new Panamera is completing its final test drives.
 It has been confirmed that the world premiere of the new Panamera will be held at the Icons of Porsche festival in Dubai on 24 November 2023 at a special event, with the new model on display to festival attendees on 25-26 November 2023.